qloudable/qloudable-help/create-demo-lab-help.md

 ### Demo Lab Description

-Here you can put a quick description of what you demo lab is and what it does.
+Here you can put a quick description of what your demo lab is and what it does.
 This will help customers decide if they want to try your demo lab, so be descriptive.

 ![lab description gif](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-description.gif)